Education and Student Services

 A concentration designed to provide foundations that include basic statistical concepts and methodologies, and to expose students to the role of statistical thinking and analysis in interdisciplinary research and in the public sphere.

-Master of Public Health (MPH) Programs
+Master of Public Health

 The Brown MPH has a singular purpose: to train leaders in public health who are armed with the skills to conduct research, bring about policy change, and positively affect the health of populations.
-The program includes an internship, a thesis, and the option of customizing your MPH with one of eight concentrations.
+The program includes an internship, a thesis and the option of customizing your MPH with one of eight concentrations.

 The 5-year integrated Undergraduate/MPH (UG/MPH) degree is a rigorous program in professional public health education open to Brown undergraduates of any concentration.